10 Things to Do in Mallorca in February

 Caló des Màrmols| ©Esteve Roca

-Mallorca can boast of having a spectacular coastline where large sandy beaches alternate with cliffs and coves full of charm.
-Enjoying the latter almost in solitude is a privilege you will only have at your fingertips a few weeks of the year.
+Mallorca boasts a spectacular coastline where large sandy beaches alternate with cliffs and charming coves.
+Enjoying the latter almost in complete solitude is a privilege that is only available for a few weeks a year.
 February is a fantastic month for this.

-When booking a boat trip in Mallorca keep in mind that in February there may be days of rough seas, so don't forget to check the forecast before booking.
+When booking a boat trip around Mallorca, bear in mind that February can be a month of rough seas, so don't forget to check the forecast before booking.

-The cove of Sa Calobra is one of the most beautiful and best known of the island, and is often included in many boat trips for its incredible crystal clear waters.
+Sa Calobra cove is one of the most beautiful and best known on the island, and is often included in boat trips due to its incredible crystal-clear waters.

 Other of the best coves in Mallorca